raleel/cfi-srd-es/0001_Personajes.md

 A table is provided, breaking experience into Experience Categories.
 A character's Experience has a direct correlation to age and skill competence; more experienced characters naturally have more life experience than their younger compatriots.
 However, the noted Age Bonus should be treated as approximate, as campaigns advance at different rates — some campaigns have lots of game time pass between adventures while others are one long string of unbroken adventures.
 When converting an existing character, simply substitute the actual age for that noted below.

-This table may also be used for NPCs, whether built using a Class or a career, and follows the same rules.
+This table may also be used for NPCs, whether built uCantar a Class or a career, and follows the same rules.
 There is one exception: Non-Player Characters built as part of a career have no special Abilities, including the extra Luck Points, which are reserved for player characters and significant Non-Player Characters only.
 Note that a starting NPC built as a career is Rank 1 by default.

 ##### Experience Table